-In Davis v.
-United Airlines, Inc., ARB 02-105, 2001-AIR-5 (ARB Apr.
-25, 2002), the ARB, applying the same standard, expressed that the words "contributing factor" mean any factor, which alone or in connection with the other factors, tends to affect in any way the outcome of the decision.
+In Klopfenstein v.
+PCC Flow Technologies Holdings, Inc., ARB 04-149, 2004-SOX-11 (ARB May 31, 2006), the ARB held that a SOX complainant need not show that protected activity was a primary motivating factor in order to establish causation, and instead need only demonstrate that protected activity was a contributing factor.
+Citing Marang v.
+Department of Justice, 2 F.3d 1137, 1140 (Fed.
+Cir.
+1993), a leading case interpreting the Whistleblower Protection Act, 5 U.S.C.A. § 1221(e)(1), the ARB held that a "contributing factor" is "any factor, which alone or in combination with other factors, tends to affect in any way the outcome of the decision."
+Klopfenstein, ARB 04-149 at 18.
 The ARB noted this test is specifically intended to overrule the existing case law, which required a whistleblower to prove his protected activity was a "significant," "motivating," "substantial," or "predominant" factor in an employment action.
+Id.